vdclab/vdclab-wiki/CellMap.md

 - [The Cell Map *Main Page*](https://thecellmap.org/)
 {.links-list}

+## Notes from User
+- Camera in bottom right corner downloads screenshot of page
+- Can view multiple genes subnetwork on main page or view as table and add more genes there and generate heatmap
+- Full scope and ability of tool outlined well in paper, more tools than appear face-value
 ## Citation

 - Usaj M, Tan Y, Wang W, VanderSluis B, Zou A, Myers CL, Costanzo M, Andrews B, Boone C. [TheCellMap.org: A Web-Accessible Database for Visualizing and Mining the Global Yeast Genetic Interaction Network.](https://www.g3journal.org/content/7/5/1539) G3 (Bethesda).
 2017 May 5;7(5):1539-1549. doi: 10.1534/g3.117.040220.
 PubMed PMID: 28325812; PubMed Central PMCID: PMC5427489.